merchisdk/sdk/docs/_javascript/nesting.md

     content:
 content_markdown: |-
      As with the typescript SDK, nested entities can be created at once.
-     For example, you might try to create a product and its category in the same request.
+     For example, you might create a product and its category in the same request.
 left_code_blocks:
   - code_block: |-